IvoLimmen/mystart/README.md

 This project started like three years ago?
 Made a nice back end in Ratpack.
 Nice!
 Humm might be nicer in Vert.x?
 Rewrite!
 Let's make a front end in JavaFX, very cool.
 Humm in JDK 9 there no longer is a JavaFX when you run Linux; damn.
 Let's build a front end in Angular.
 Everyone is doing it.
 It takes a long time to build it and lose interest.
 Humm I have more experience in Wicket.
 Let's rewrite.
-Still taks long, lose interest.
+Still takes long, lose interest.

 Screw it, I will make a JSP front end in a weekend.
 Check.
 After 3 years finally got a product that actually works.